MarinaNikon/Advanced_Object_Oriented/README.md

 #**Word Cloud**

 	This program generates a word cloud, which is a visual representation of text.
-Word clouds are commonly used to display a visual summary of the most important words used on a web page, news forum, or social media website.
+Word cloud is commonly used to display a visual summary of the most important words used on a web page, news forum, or social media website.
 Each word is represented as a tag, with the font size or color indicating its importance based on occurrence frequency.

 The goal of this project was to develop a Java application that can parse a file or URL and generate a PNG file with a word cloud displaying the most prominent words.
 The resulting word cloud is created with words arranged in decreasing font size, style, and color.